GoogleChrome/developer.chrome.com/site/en/blog/timer-throttling-in-chrome-88/index.md

 ways we can throttle them without breaking web content, and APIs we can add/change to meet use-cases.
 Personally, I'd like to eliminate the need for `animationInterval` in favor of efficient low-frequency animation callbacks.
-If you have any questions, [reach out to me on Twitter](https://twitter.com/jaffathecake/)!
+If you have any questions, please [reach out to me on Twitter](https://twitter.com/jaffathecake/)!

 Header photo by [Heather Zabriskie](https://unsplash.com/@heatherz) on